lennartbrandin/profiling-report/main.typ

 - Grammar checking

 = State of the art
-The concept of profiling, i.e the idea of measuring code performance for finding @PHot:pl has been well established since decades.
+The concept of profiling, i.e., the idea of measuring code performance for finding @PHot:pl, has been well established for decades.
-Many of the current papers concern themselves discuss the usage of profiling (especially focussing @PMU:pl) in higher abstractions, such as @VM:pl or other cloud deployments.
-Given the growing importance of GPU computing profiling GPU performance is also focused.
+Many of the current papers discuss the usage of profiling (especially focusing on @PMU:pl) in higher abstractions, such as @VM:pl or other cloud deployments.
+Given the growing importance of GPU computing, profiling GPU performance is also a focus.

 The paper @hu_towards_2025 proposes to integrate dynamic @PPredict into the code writing process, as opposed to measuring existing code and predicting runtime per input growth.

-This report (and presentation) aims to convey the idea and usage of profilers in simple context in order to provide the other students with a founding knowledge with these tools.
+This report (and presentation) aims to convey the idea and usage of profilers in a simple context in order to provide the other students with foundational knowledge of these tools.

 = Preliminaries
-This sections contains definitions and background information that will be used in the report.
+This section contains definitions and background information that will be used in the report.
 == Profiling <profiling-attr>
-In profiling were interested in statistical measurements of the function calls in the program including:
+In profiling, we're interested in statistical measurements of the function calls in the program, including:
-/ Call count (Total): Collective count of all calls to this function / Call duration (Total & per call):  CPU time inside the call including children / Call time usage (Total and per call):  CPU time used exclusively in the call / Call relationship/graph: Call stack, for hierarchy visualisation.
+/ Call count (Total): Collective count of all calls to this function / Call duration (Total & per call): CPU time inside the call including children / Call time usage (Total and per call): CPU time used exclusively in the call / Call relationship/graph: Call stack, for hierarchy visualization.

 === Instrumentation Method
 Using this method, code is _instrumented_ by altering existing functions.
-Depending on the tool, this includes some form of call counter, recording the amount of calls to this function often seperated per individual caller.
+Depending on the tool, this includes some form of call counter, recording the number of calls to this function, often separated per individual caller.
 Timing information can also be approximately collected but is "complicated on time-sharing systems" @graham_gprof_1982

-By recording each profiled function, high frequency functions (e.x wrapping a low level calls) add significant overhead.
+By recording each profiled function, high-frequency functions (e.g., wrapping low-level calls) add significant overhead.
-Since the program is altered for measuring purposes, its behaviour changes in terms of performance or in extreme cases also introduce a @HBug @bernecky_profiling_1989
+Since the program is altered for measuring purposes, its behaviour changes in terms of performance or, in extreme cases, also introduces a @HBug @bernecky_profiling_1989

-_Note_: For some of these information there exists hardware implementations such as @PMU:pl that externalise the collection process this is less intrusive and more performant.
+_Note_: For some of this information, there exist hardware implementations such as @PMU:pl that externalize the collection process.
+This is less intrusive and more performant.

 === Sampling (Statistical) Method
-Sampling profilers interrupt the program at regular time intervals and inspecting the @PC and call stack.
-Execution time of individuals functions can be inferred by distributing the total execution time over the accumulated samples, functions that occur a multitude of times are given a high execution time approximate.
+Sampling profilers interrupt the program at regular time intervals and inspect the @PC and call stack.
+Execution time of individual functions can be inferred by distributing the total execution time over the accumulated samples, functions that occur a multitude of times are given a high execution time approximate.

-Since this method inspects only a subset of all function calls, the added overhead is in comparison to other methods negligible.
+Since this method inspects only a subset of all function calls, the added overhead is negligible in comparison to other methods.

-Given the statistical approach of sampling it is less accurate in providing exact timings.
-To acquire a representative profile  it is important that the sampling period is chosing accordingly to program runtime.
+Given the statistical approach of sampling, it is less accurate in providing exact timings.
+To acquire a representative profile, it is important that the sampling period is chosen according to program runtime.
-If a program finishes in only a few samples the execution time distribution might become inaccurate.
+If a program finishes in only a few samples, the execution time distribution might become inaccurate.
-If a program is sampled with a frequency so that the actual program is interferred the execution time might not be representative anymore.
+If a program is sampled with a frequency so that the actual program is interfered with, the execution time might not be representative anymore.
 Additional error is also introduced by the execution time of the interrupts.
 @graham_gprof_1982